TG PGB: TL series

 At the Zhuhai Airshow 2012, Harbin Jiancheng Group also revealed Tianlei (天雷 (tiān léi, Sky Thunder)) series bombs, specifically the TL500, a 500 kg airborne munitions dispensers.
 In 2014, the weapon was renamed as the GB6 or Tianlei-1 (TL-1).
 Tianlei series bombs are multi-purpose airborne munitions dispensers with glide wings, which serves as a universal platform with customizable payloads, including various types of submunutions.
 The TL500 has a cube-shaped stealth enclosure that reduces radar cross section (RCS) and increasing internal volume for payload, a launch mass of 500 kg, and a reported range of more than 60 km or 80 mi.

 Each dispenser contains 240 submunitions and has an effective area of 6000 sqm.
 Six variants of submunitions are available, including armor-penetrating submunitions for attacking armored columns, anti-runway submunitions that create bulges and pits on the targeted surface and serves as mines to delay repair, area blockade submunitions with fuzed acoustic and optical sensors targeting infrastructures, fuel air explosive submunitions for cleaning out minefields, combined effect submunitions with both armor-piercing and incendiary effect, and self-propelled loitering submunitions containing reconnaissance and transmission equipment.
 Submunitions can be loaded in separate bombs or mixed together in a single bomb.
 Aside from carrying submunitions, TL500 can also load supplies or distribute leaflets.

 TL500 is the same or very similar to the K/YBS500 multi-purpose airborne munitions dispensers in the People's Liberation Army service, which is also developed by the 624th Factory (Harbin Jiancheng Group) of Norinco.
 The TL500 and the Chinese service variants are capable of all-weather operations, autonomous flight, smart target acquisition, and long-range strike.
 Overall, the capabilities of the TL500 is similar to the AGM-154A-1 Joint Stand-Off Weapon (JSOW).

 The TL500 (GB6) is also similar to the CS/BBC5 (YJ-6), which is shown to have six tail strakes.
 In contrast, the TL500 (GB6) dispenser only has four tail edges.
 The CS/BBC5 (YJ-6) is reportedly a newer design.

 The Tianlei-2 (TL-2) or GB6A variant was showcased at Zhuhai Airshow 2016, which is a GB6 guided bomb fitted with a miniature turbojet engine.
-The jet engine makes GB6A a cruise missile, providing extended range and offering capabilities similar to that of Storm Shadow and Taurus KEPD 350.
+The jet engine provides extended range and offering capabilities similar to that of Storm Shadow and Taurus KEPD 350.
 GB6A (TL-2) has two engine options, a solid rocket booster for more than 150 km of range, and a turbojet engine for more than 280 km of range.
 The guidance system and warhead customization options are similar to that of GB6.